Now, one year down the line, we take the opportunity to reflect on last year’s trajectory and look ahead to what is next.

 As we like to say at Bluecrux: ‘think big, start small, scale fast.’

 We don’t want to pretend we are the frontiers of establishing CSR within a company or that we have found the holy grail for how to make it a success.
 Yet we do hope the above principles can help guide you in the right direction if you have been thinking of starting up a similar initiative.

-Of course, we ourselves are always on the lookout to learn and improve, so get in touch if you want to discuss, share ideas or even just to show us how far ahead of us you are!
+Of course, we ourselves are always on the lookout to learn and improve, so get in touch if you want to discuss, share ideas, or even just show us how far ahead of us you are!

 In case you should have questions or just want to have a chat about this initiative, contact Joris Sepelie.